r1pper/Topshelf.StartParameters/README.md

     MyService.exe install -config "standard"

-**NOTE:** As with Topshelf command arguments, we can use a parameter multiple times.
+As with Topshelf command arguments, we can use a parameter multiple times.

     MyService.exe install -config "standard" -config "custom"

+and ofcourse we can use them in instances

+    MyService.exe install -instance "i00" -config "standard0" -config "custom0"

+    MyService.exe install -instance "i01" -config "standard1" -config "custom1"